sampsyo/cs6120/content/blog/2023-10-23-unified-gc/index.md

 Once reference counts have been assigned, vertices with a reference count of 0 are reclaimed

 Given an object graph, there exist different fixed-point formulations.
 To be specific, the Tracing finds the least fix-point and counting finds the greatest fix-point, and their difference comprises the cyclic garbage.

+Viewing the two algorithms as duals introduces the possibility of creating a lattice containing all of the garbage collection algorithms, and using orderings imposed by the 5 quantities relating to cost analysis.
+This leads to discussions like if there exist compilers to automatically generate garbage collectors given a program at runtime, or less ambitiously, given program characteristic parameters, using such lattice.

 ## Tracing-Counting Hybrids:
 After drawing the equivalence and symmetric dual structure of pure reference counting and pure tracing algorithms, the authors apply the unified framework they described to various algorithms that can be seen as a hybrid approach between reference counting and tracing.